srinivas-harish/xlrb-transformers/README.md

-# Dynamic Inter-Layer Bridges for RoBERTa-Large (RTE)
+# Cross-Layer Routing Bridges (XLRB) for RoBERTa-Large

 This repo implements and evaluates **cross-layer communication mechanisms** on top of `roberta-large` for the GLUE RTE task.
 We test two families of *bridges* — **QKV** (classical cross-attention across layers) and **HDIM** (higher-dimensional token–pair messages) — along with **hybrids** that combine both.